-Brings a prominent foreign policy leader to campus each fall for a lecture and a dinner designed to foster interaction with students, faculty, and members of the greater Waterville community while honoring former U.S. Senator, statesman, international negotiator, and Waterville native George Mitchell.
+The Senator George J. Mitchell International Lecture Series brings a prominent policy leader to campus each fall for a lecture and a dinner designed to foster interaction with students, faculty, and members of the greater Waterville community while honoring former U.S. Senator, statesman, international negotiator, and Waterville native George Mitchell.

 The series was launched by generous contributions from Mitchell family members and friends of the senator who were eager to bring a high-profile event to the Waterville area.
 They include Paul Mitchell, the senator’s brother and a lifelong businessman in Waterville; his son Bill Mitchell, also a Waterville businessman and the senator’s nephew; and three of Senator Mitchell’s cousins, Bob Baldacci, a Portland consultant and brother of Maine’s former governor, and Waterville attorneys John and Mark Nale.

 Angus King to deliver 2017 George J. Mitchell Distinguished International Lecture

 U.S. Senator Angus King will deliver the 2017 George J. Mitchell Distinguished International Lecture Wednesday, April 19, at 7 p.m. in the Diamond Building’s Ostrove Auditorium.

 Senator George J. Mitchell Distinguished International Lectures (in reverse chronological order):

 U.S. Senator from Maine Susan Collins (April 9, 2015)

 Former U.S. Senator Alan K. Simpson (April 10, 2013)